 Director of Opera: Royal Opera House

 In his previous eleven years as Artistic Director of the Royal Danish Opera he made audiences laugh, cry and, above all, engage in a series of provocative productions ranging from Ligeti’s Le Grand Macabre to Lerner & Loewe’s My Fair Lady via Verdi’s Don Carlos and Strauss’ Die Frau ohne Schatten.
-Above all his landmark staging of Wagner’s Der Ring des Nibelungen - aka “The Copenhagen Ring” - has now been internationally acclaimed following its release on DVD followed by his new production of Tannhäuser - both available on Decca.
+His landmark staging of Wagner’s Der Ring des Nibelungen - aka “The Copenhagen Ring” - received international acclaim following its release on DVD and is followed by his new production of Tannhäuser - both available on Decca Classics.

 "All this helps the film’s conviction.
 So does Holten’s stylistic treatment, reminiscent of the contemporary urban thriller...Holten has created a film that treats the opera with the respectful kind of disrespect that leaves the work’s core intact. " (The Times, September 2012)